 A Brief History

 PEA Soup was founded in June, 2004, by Dan Boisvert, Joshua Glasgow, Douglas Portmore, and David Shoemaker.
 The first three stepped down in December 2012.
 David Sobel agreed to come on board at that time and now co-edits the blog with David Shoemaker.
 In early 2013, several associate editors were added to take charge of numerous features of the blog.
-Kate Manne and Hille Paakkunainen are now in charge of the blog's partnership with Ethics and the Oxford Studies series.
+As things currently stand, Hille Paakkunainen (formerly in co-charge of our partnership with Ethics) is now in charge of the blog's partnership with the Oxford Studies series.
+Chike Jeffers and Daniel Star are in charge of the blog's partnership with Ethics.
 Jussi Suikkanen is in charge of the relationship with Philosophy & Public Affairs, Journal of Ethics and Social Philosophy, and Philosopher's Imprint.
-Zofia Stemplowska and Avia Pasternak are in charge of the relationship with Philosophy, Politics, and Economics.
 And Brad Cokelet is in charge of the "Featured Philosophers" series.

 There are four categories of participants on PEA Soup (or ‘PEA Brains’): readers, commentators, contributors, and editors.
 Many people participate in more ways than one.
 Only contributors may initiate and post original threads for discussion; the current list of contributors can be found at anytime on the upper left-hand column of the blog.
 New contributors are added intermittently at the invitation of the editors, sometimes in consultation with current contributors.
 Anyone is welcome to comment on any post.
 And, of course, anyone is welcome to read the posts at PEA Soup.